Jeuwls/its-e2022/coursedescription2022.md

 Exercises will be held weekly in BIOcenter and will include help getting started on the assignments and feedback on the same.

 ### TAs
- * Morten Risum Pedersen
+ * Morten Risum Pedersen       Hold 1
- * Niels Gøttge Lerche Hansen
+ * Niels Gøttge Lerche Hansen  Hold 2
- * Frederik Lunn Berthelsen
+ * Frederik Lunn Berthelsen    Hold 3
- * Andreas Lajer Mikkelsen
+ * Andreas Lajer Mikkelsen     Hold 4

 ### Rooms